Why Self-massage Is the Ultimate Pre-workout Method

-"Self-massage is the act of manipulating the muscles and tendon attachments in order to increase vascularity and flexibility, and to decrease pain perception that may occur with [the] use of a specific muscle group", said Nick Salinas, DPT and back pain specialist.
+“Self-massage is the act of manipulating the muscles and tendon attachments in order to increase vascularity, flexibility and to decrease pain perception that may occur with [the] use of a specific muscle group,” said Nick Salinas, D.P.T. and back pain specialist.
 Self-massage can also offer an increase in flexibility, which helps ensure a safer workout and may even prevent injury.

-Here's why a self-massage session can make a difference in your movement programme.
+Here’s why a self-massage session can make a difference in your movement regimen.

 When it comes to physical activity, self-massage is an important tool to improve performance.

-"By increasing blood flow and circulation to your muscles, you'll be able to work out harder and for more extended periods", said Michael Jones, CMT, who specialises in physiotherapy and rehabilitation.
+“By increasing blood flow and circulation to your muscles, you’ll be able to work out harder and for more extended periods,” said Michael Jones, C.M.T., who specializes in physical therapy and rehabilitation.
 Improved blood flow means more oxygen-rich blood pumping to your muscles, which provides them with an energy boost, allowing them to work harder and longer without fatigue.

 2.May Prevent Injury and Speed up Recovery Time

-If you're using self-massage to speed up recovery time, it's important to speak to a medical professional to learn the proper techniques and methods that are right for you.
+If you’re using self-massage to speed up recovery time, it’s important to connect with a medical professional to learn the proper techniques and methods that are right for you.

-"Massaging your muscles helps increase the temperature of the muscles, making them more pliable", Jones said.
-Massaging muscles can also help break up adhesions and knots in connective tissues.
+“Massaging your muscles helps increase the temperature of the muscles, making them more pliable,” Jones said.
+Additionally, massaging muscles can help break up adhesions and knots in connective tissues.
 Through these benefits, you can improve flexibility and range of motion.

-According to Salinas, the practice of self-massage realigns muscle fibres, which can help alleviate tension in the body.
-"Once the muscles are more relaxed, proper blood flow can travel in and out of the affected area", Tanneberg said.
+According to Salinas, the practice of self-massage realigns muscle fibers, which can help alleviate tension in the body.
+“Once the muscles are more relaxed, proper blood flow can travel in and out of the affected area,” Tanneberg said.